You are here:

 Doctor

-If you are searching for a physician, in many places you can call for the Guardia Medica.
-You will also get medical treatment at the hospitals.
+When searching for a physician, the Guardia Medica can be called in many places.
+There is also medical treatment at the hospitals.
 In emergency cases, call the emergency number of the white, green or red cross, which can be found in the phone book, as well as the phone numbers of dentists.

-Besides pizzerias and the normal restaurants, there are the traditionally cheaper and often family-run trattorias and osterias, which offer most of the time simpler but notwithstanding delicious meals.
-Because it is not usual in Italy to choose a table for oneself, one waits for the waiter who guides you to a table.
-At many restaurants they charge an extra fee for the place setting as well as 10 – 15% service fee for the waiters – additional tips are nevertheless always welcome.
+Besides pizzerias and the normal restaurants, there are the traditionally cheaper and often family-run trattorias and osterias, which usually offer most simpler but, notwithstanding, delicious meals.
+As it is not usual in Italy to choose a table for oneself, one waits for the waiter who guides you to a table.
+At many restaurants they charge an extra fee for the place setting as well as a 10-15% service fee for the waiters; additional tips are nevertheless always welcome.

 Traditionally, breakfast is rather modest in Italy and is often reduced to an espresso with pastry.
 Although most of the Italians also eat at lunchtime, the main meal is taken after 7 pm and normally consists of several courses.